nepal earthquake 2015

 11. Long-Term Recovery and Resilience Building

-• Ongoing Challenges: Continued recovery efforts in terms of rebuilding homes, infrastructure, and cultural sites
+• Ongoing Challenges: Continued recovery efforts in terms of rebuilding homes, infrastructure, and cultural site.

-The Nepal Earthquake of April 25, 2015, had a profound impact on Mount Everest, reshaping its terrain, endangering lives, and altering its climbing environment.
-Here’s a detailed look at how this catastrophic event affected the world’s tallest mountain.
+The Nepal Earthquake of April 25, 2015, profoundly impacted Mount Everest, reshaping its terrain, endangering lives, and altering its climbing environment.

 1. Deadly Avalanches